(formerly known as Fodina infractafinis)

 The pupa is brown, and covered in a white greasy powder.
 The pupa is formed in a sparse cocoon in a curled dry leaf.

-The adult moth is basically black.
-Each forewing has a transverse white stripe, and a white mark on the costa.
+The adult moth has dark brown forewings, each having a transverse white stripe, and a white mark on the costa.
 The hindwings are plain black.
 Each wing has a narrow white margin.
 The head and thorax are orange.

 In its normal resting pose, the major white stripes on the two forewings are aligned, breaking up the visual appearance.
 The wingspan is about 5 cms.